 This week in the Review Series, I’m reviewing the Pre-reading program from All About Reading.
 After homeschooling for 15 years, I was so excited to see such a fun reading program that will engage the reader and teach key elements important to teach your child to read.
-It is no doubt in my mind that this will be the program that I use to teach my preschooler and look forward to starting Reading 1 program with him for Kindergarten.

 - Letter Recognition – With the Pre-reading program, preschoolers can learn letter recognition before starting the phonograms, the sounds the letters make to form words.
 For each letter of the alphabet there is a craft sheet (like the one in the picture above with the capital A and alligator.